What is the CIF Incoterm?

 CIF is one of 11 Incoterms published by the International Chamber of Commerce (ICC) that define the terms of delivery of goods in international trade.
 The CIF Incoterm requires the seller to arrange and pay for transportation of the goods to the port of destination and provide insurance to cover the goods during transportation.

 The seller is also responsible for loading the goods onto the ship.
-The buyer is responsible for unloading the goods and paying any duties or taxes upon arrival at the destination port.
+The buyer is responsible for unloading the goods and paying any duties or taxes upon arrival at the port of destination.
 It is important to note that the Incoterm CIF refers only to ocean transportation and not to other forms of transportation.
 Understanding the Incoterm CIF and its nuances is crucial for both buyers and sellers engaged in international trade to ensure a smooth and efficient transaction.

 What are the advantages and disadvantages of the CIF Incoterm?